Generic Name: linezolid (lin-AYZ-oh-lid)

 Brand Name: Zyvox

-Linezolid tablets is used for:
+Linezolid tablets are used for:

 Treating certain bacterial infections.

 Linezolid tablets are an oxazolidinone antibiotic.
 It works by interfering with the production of proteins needed by bacteria to grow.

 - you are allergic to any ingredient in linezolid tablets

 - you are taking an amphetamine (eg, dextroamphetamine), an anorexiant (eg, phentermine), a catechol-O-methyltransferase (COMT) inhibitor (eg, entacapone), cyclobenzaprine, dexmethylphenidate, fentanyl, levodopa, meperidine, sibutramine, a sympathomimetic (eg, pseudoephedrine), tetrabenazine, or a triptan (eg, sumatriptan)

 - you are taking or have taken apraclonidine, bupropion, buspirone, dextromethorphan, a monoamine oxidase inhibitor (MAOI) (eg, phenelzine, selegiline), nefazodone, a norepinephrine reuptake inhibitor (eg, atomoxetine), a serotonin-norepinephrine reuptake inhibitor (SNRI) (eg, duloxetine, venlafaxine), a selective serotonin reuptake inhibitor (SSRI) (eg, paroxetine), a tetracyclic antidepressant (eg, maprotiline, mirtazapine), trazodone, a tricyclic antidepressant (eg, amitriptyline, doxepin), or vilazodone within the past 14 days

 - you are taking or have taken fluoxetine within the past 5 weeks